Predicting the intensity of partially observed data from a revisited kriging for point processes: Linking up characteristics of two theories

 \subsection{About geostatistics}

-Let, $Z(x)$, be a real valued random field.
+Let $Z(x)$ be a real valued random field.
 Its first-order characteristic is the mean value function: $\bE \lck Z(x) \rck = m(x)$, its second-order characteristics are classically described in geostatistics \citep{matheron1962, matheron1963} by the (semi)-variogram, \ie the mean squared difference at distance $h$: $\gamma(h) = \frac{1}{2} \bE \lck \left(Z(x) - Z(x+h)\right)^2 \rck$.
-Here we assume the random field to be isotropic and stationary, thus
+For a stationary and isotropic random field, we have